V3: Viewing Volumetric Videos on Mobiles via Streamable 2D Dynamic Gaussians

 Penghao Wang*, Zhirui Zhang*, Liao Wang*, Kaixin Yao, Siyuan Xie, Jingyi Yu†, Minye Wu†, Lan Xu†

-Paper Video Code (Training) Code (Viewer) Code (IOS Viewer)
+Paper Video Code (Training) Code (SIBR Viewer) Code (IOS Viewer)

 First, we divide the long sequences into groups for training.
 In the first stage, we use hash encoding following a shallow MLP with position as input to estimate the motion of the human subjects.
 In the second stage, we fine-tune the attributes of the wrapped Gaussians from stage 1 with residual entropy loss and temporal loss, which yields 2D Gaussian video with highly temporal consistency and thus can use video codec to perform efficient compression.